amberstar/State/README.md

 # Generating Code
-You must have mogenerator installed and it must be the version specified in the system requirements section. (newer versions of mogenerator are not supported).
+You must have mogenerator installed and it must be the version specified in the requirements. (newer versions of mogenerator are not supported).

-Type the following in to terminal to generate the model code files.
+To generate the model code files:

 ```
 mogenerator --model <$path to the .xcdatamodeld file> --swift --template-path <$path to the state templates directory> <$path to the output directory>